Find Schools

 Job Outlook for Respiratory Therapists

-In 2016, there was an estimated number of 130,200 jobs in the United States for Respiratory Therapist.
+There were about 130,200 jobs for Respiratory Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 23.3% which is above the national average.
 The Bureau of Labor Statistics predicts 30,400 new jobs for Respiratory Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 9,800 job openings in this field each year.
+The BLS estimates 9,800 yearly job openings in this field.

 undefined